isene/hp-41cl_update/README.md

 - The "41CL Extreme Functions" module aka "YFNX" (http://www.systemyde.com/hp41/software.html)
 - The "41CL Update Functions -3B" module (http://www.systemyde.com/hp41/software.html)
 - The HEPAX module - for running the "Initialization process" (see below) or for reading HEPAX compressed ROMs
-- The AMC_OS/X module if you import modules via the HEPAX READROM function (optional)

 ## DESCRIPTION
 There is one program on the PC side, "HP-41CL_update.rb" and two FOCAL programs on the HP-41CL side, "FUPDATE" and "HFUPDAT".
 HP-41CL_update.rb uses Lifutils to format and put ROMs and an index file into the LIF file.
 FUPDATE takes uncompressed 16-bit roms from the LIF image file and loads them onto your HP-41CL.
 The HFUPDAT takes HEPAX compressed roms and loads them onto your HP-41CL.